RL-I2IT: Image-to-Image Translation with Deep Reinforcement Learning: Background

 \subsection{Image-to-Image Translation}

-Image-to-image translation (I2IT) aims to translate input images from a source domain to a target domain, such as generating realistic photos from semantic segmentation labels~\cite{isola2017image}, synthesizing completed visual targets from images with missing regions~\cite{pathak2016context}, deformable image registration~\cite{de2019deep}, neural style transfer~\cite{gatys2015neural}, etc. Autoencoder is leveraged in most research works to learn this process by minimizing the reconstruction error between the predicted image and the target.
+Image-to-image translation (I2IT) aims to translate input images from a source domain to a target domain, such as generating realistic photos from semantic segmentation labels~\cite{isola2017image}, synthesizing completed visual targets from images with missing regions~\cite{pathak2016context}, neural style transfer~\cite{gatys2015neural}, etc. Autoencoder is leveraged in most research works to learn this process by minimizing the reconstruction error between the predicted image and the target.
 In addition, the generative adversarial network (GAN) is also vigorously studied in I2IT to synthesize realistic images~\cite{isola2017image}.
 Subsequent works enhance I2IT performance by using a coarse-to-fine deep learning framework~\cite{yu2018generative} that recursively sets the output of the previous stage as the input of the next stage.
 In this way, the I2IT task is transformed into a multi-stage, coarse-to-fine solution.
 Although the recursion can be infinitely applied in practice, it is limited by the increasing model size and training instability.
-More I2IT-related works can be found in a recent survey paper~\cite{pang2021image}.
+For more I2IT-related works, refer to a recent survey paper~\cite{pang2021image}.

 More recently, diffusion models have found successful applications in many vision tasks including I2IT \cite{saharia2022palette,li2023bbdm,sun2023sddm}.
 In Palette \cite{saharia2022palette}, diffusion models (DM) outperform strong GAN and regression baselines on four I2IT tasks without task-specific hyper-parameter tuning, architecture customization, or any auxiliary loss.
 This work has inspired several DM-based approaches to I2IT such as Brownian Bridge Diffusion Model (BBDM) \cite{li2023bbdm} and score-decomposed diffusion models (SSDM) \cite{sun2023sddm}.
 Inspired by the success of vision-language models, text-driven I2IT based on plug-and-play diffusion features \cite{tumanyan2023plug} has shown high fidelity to input structure and scene layout, while significantly changing the perceived semantic meaning of objects and their appearance.